Image by TheHungryDudes

 However, I still infuse calendula, comfrey and marshmallow root in healing ointments and we make herbal teas to soothe upset tummies or help us get sleepy before bed.

-Rest is vital to our health.
+Sleep is vital to our health.
 When we sleep, our bodies repair themselves (and kids grow).
 If we push ourselves too much throughout the day, we get fatigued and over-stressed.

 Two ways I get more rest are: going to sleep earlier and taking little breaks throughout the day.
 My aim is to be in bed by 10, even though it’s tempting to stay up and hangout with my husband or get some writing done since the kids are in bed.